pgulley/loom/README.md

 #### Stretch Goals

-- [ ] Client-defined names and icons
 - [ ] More Sugarcube Engine interactions (variables etc)
 - [ ] Web Interface to load new stories
-- [ ] Redo server in node+mongo
+- [ ] Redo server in node for better async support
 - [ ] Extended API- ifttt?

 #### Bugs

-- Clients don't reset correctly on server reset
+- [ ] Clients don't reset correctly on server reset
-- Database can get corrupted sometimes
+- [X] Database can get corrupted sometimes - Dealt with by switching to mongodb